 The Sumerians had a salinization problem.
 Evaporating water left behind layers of salt, and rising water tables brought more salt to the surface.
 Sumerians wrote of the earth turning white.
-A solution to the problem was to leave lands not watered for many seasons, to let the water table fall and let rain wash the salt down far below the surface.
-But this would have taken years.
-It was not done.
+Their solution to the problem was to leave lands not watered for many seasons, to let the water table fall and let rain wash the salt down far below the surface.
+But this didn't help much.
 Wheat is less tolerant of salt than barley, and Sumerian clay tablets describe the Sumerian diet changing from wheat to barley.
 Then the growing of barley and other crops diminished and the Sumerians suffered from hunger, malnutrition and disease.
-A Sumer weakened has been described as unable to defend itself.
+A weakened Sumer has been described as unable to defend against invasions.

-Sargon established his capital near Kish, at a city called Agade [note], and his kingdom became known as Akkad – derived from the name Agade.
-His warriors became an aristocracy that lived off the taxes collected from conquered farmers and artisans.
+Sargon established his capital near Kish, at a city called Agade (not to be located by modern archaeologists).
+His kingdom became known as Akkad – derived from the name Agade.
+His warriors became an aristocracy that lived off the taxes collected from conquered Sumerian and perhaps Semitic farmers and artisans.
 And his empire became commercial, with fortresses at strategic points along its trade routes.
 These were times in West Asia (the Middle East) when bronze weapons had replaced those of stone, and supplying an army with bronze weapons required control over trade routes that gave access to the tin and copper from which bronze is made.
 Perhaps responding to this need for tin and copper, Sargon extended his empire northwest into Syria, and some scholars speculate that he crossed the Taurus Mountains and extended his empire into the center of Asia Minor.
 He placed governors throughout his empire to rule in his name.
 He built himself a library of thousands of clay tablets.
 And to help unite his empire he built an efficient system of roads and a postal service.

-After the fall of Sargon's empire, war erupted between the Sumerians and Gutians, and the Sumerians exterminated or evicted the Gutians.
+After the fall of Sargon's empire, war erupted between the Sumerians and Gutians.
+The Sumerians exterminated or evicted the Gutians, perhaps both.
 Sumerian civilization revived, including rule in the city of Ur by a king called Ur-Nammu, who, around the year 2050, created the first known code of laws.
 Ur-Nammu created retribution and punishment in the form of fines, superseding the justice of an eye for an eye and tooth for a tooth.
 He was described as having removed the "grabbers" of the citizen's oxen, sheep and donkeys, as having established laws that guarded an orphan or widow from anyone who might wish to exploit them, and as having guarded the poor from the rich.

 The Sumerian renaissance lasted until about 1950 BCE, when Sumer was attacked by Elamites from the Zagros Mountains, just east of Mesopotamia.
-And Sumer was attacked by a Semitic speaking people from Syria who became known as Amorites (a word meaning westerner).
+And Sumer was attacked by a Semitic speaking people from Syria who became known as Amorites – a word meaning westerner.
 The Amorites sacked and burned Sumerian cities.
 And Sumerians wrote lamentations, complaining that the blood of their people filled holes in their grounds like hot bronze in a mold.
 They wrote of bodies dissolving like fat in the sun and their cities covered with a shroud of smoke.
-What weakness if any among the Sumerians prevented them from successfully defending themselves remains unknown.
+What weakness if any prevented the Sumerians from successfully defending themselves remains unknown.
 But the Sumerian writers of lamentations saw their demise as the result of their gods having abandoned them like migrating birds.

 By 1800 BCE, salinization had greatly diminished agriculture